aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 * [bwa](https://github.com/lh3/bwa), for Illumina read alignment (version 0.7.17)
 * [samtools](https://github.com/samtools/samtools), for manipulation of SAM/BAM files (version 1.19)
 * [cutadapt](https://github.com/marcelm/cutadapt), for adapter trimming (version 5.1.0)
-* [Python](https://www.python.org/downloads) version 2.7 is used in automaticrun.sh wile >=3.7 can be used for the rest of the pipeline
+* [Python](https://www.python.org/downloads) version 2.7 is used in `automaticrun.sh`, while Python >=3.7 can be used for the rest of the pipeline
-* [Pysam](https://pysam.readthedocs.io/en/latest/api.html) directly aviable in python 2.7 and required as module in python >=3.7
+* [Pysam](https://pysam.readthedocs.io/en/latest/api.html), directly available in Python 2.7 and required as a module in Python >=3.7

 The `DSPipeline2` tools and `Consensusmaker.py` originate from the Duplex-Seq-Pipeline developed by the Kennedy Lab:

 https://github.com/Kennedy-Lab-UW/Duplex-Seq-Pipeline

 In this repository, we re-uploaded the full package because key components of the original pipeline were modified to generate the insertion lists used in this study.
-We retained the original license notice from the Kennedy Lab pipeline. all python packages derived from here are whriten in python 2.7
+We retained the original license notice from the Kennedy Lab pipeline.
+All Python packages derived from this pipeline are written in Python 2.7.

 ## SSCS library analysis